1998ramanpreet/Mobile-Phone-Detection-Using-Operational-Amplifier/README.md

 # Mobile-Phone-Detection-Using-Operational-Amplifier
-Practical implementation and analyzation of different circuits for detection of activated mobile phones i.e. calling and SMS
+Practical implementation and analyzation of different circuits used for detection of activated mobile phones i.e. calling and SMS